JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/registering_file_type.md

 If you want IDEs to show a hint prompting users that your plugin supports a specific file type, see [Plugin Recommendations](https://plugins.jetbrains.com/docs/marketplace/intellij-plugin-recommendations.html).

-To control file type association with the IDE in the operating system, implement `com.intellij.openapi.fileTypes.OSFileIdeAssociation` (2020.3).
+To control file type association with the IDE in the operating system, implement [`OSFileIdeAssociation`](upsource:///platform/core-api/src/com/intellij/openapi/fileTypes/OSFileIdeAssociation.java) (2020.3).